Fiber optics in curved space-times: Introduction

 \section{Introduction}

 Optical fibers are essential to telecommunication, but also to sensing applications and state-of-the-art quantum optics experiments \cite{2009Senior,2003OptFT...9...57L,2022Optic...9.1238H}.
-The latter include interferometry experiments that are sensitive to rotational effects in light-propagation, such as fiber-optic gyroscopes \cite{2013OptFT..19..828L} and multi-photon Sagnac interferometers \cite{2019NJPh...21e3010F,2023PhRvR...5b2005C,2024SciA...10O.215S}, as well as forthcoming experiments on the gravitational redshift of single photons and entangled photon pairs in Mach–Zehnder interferometers \cite{2017NJPh...19c3028H,2024Polini}.
+The latter include interferometric measurements of rotational effects in light-propagation, such as fiber-optic gyroscopes \cite{2013OptFT..19..828L} and multi-photon Sagnac interferometers \cite{2019NJPh...21e3010F,2023PhRvR...5b2005C,2024SciA...10O.215S}, as well as forthcoming tests of the gravitational redshift of single photons and entangled photon pairs in Mach–Zehnder interferometers \cite{2017NJPh...19c3028H,2024Polini}.